 Everything about fishing in Newfoundland

-Just past the bridge over the narrow canal that separates South Twillingate Island from the main island of Newfoundland, on your left is the Twillingate Newfoundland Fisheries Museum - Prime Berth.
-It is not to be missed, since the website address of the museum on the roof of the main building is emblazoned in large letters and an imaginative sign shows us the entrance to the parking lot.
-For those who expect something dusty and dry under the term “museum”, you will be surprised at how much tongue in cheek you can present the story.
-Already in the parking lot in front of the museum, a plastic sailor with spherical googly eyes stares at us from his rowboat and gives us a little foretaste of what awaits us in the museum.
-Another example on our Newfoundland trip from St. John about Trinity up to here, which shows the humor of the Newfoundland.
+Just across the bridge over the narrow canal that separates South Twillingate Island from the main island of Newfoundland, on the left is the Twillingate Newfoundland Fisheries Museum - Prime Berth.
+It is not to be missed, as the website address of the museum is emblazoned in large letters on the roof of the main building and an imaginative sign shows us the entrance to the parking lot.
+Anyone who expects something dusty and dry under the term “museum” will be surprised at how much wink one can present the story.
+At the parking lot in front of the museum, a plastic sailor with round, googly eyes gaws at us from his rowboat and gives us a little foretaste of what awaits us in the museum.
+Another example on our Newfoundland trip from St. John leads over Trinity up to here, which shows the humor of the Newfoundland.

 The Fisheries Museum in Twillingate Newfoundland